Booking is now open for our annual conference, Belonging 2022: Leading on Social Cohesion taking place on Friday 2 December.

 Jill Rutter, Associate Fellow, British Future

-Julie Robbins, Head of Inclusion and Diversity, Youth Sport Trust
+Julie Robbins, Head of Inclusion, Youth Sport Trust

 Mark Lawrie, Chief Executive, StreetGames